 Two week tour with overnight stays in Krakow, Wroclaw, Poznan, Warsaw and Gdansk.
 See all the highlights of Poland at your own pace on this Poland Grand Tour. read full itinerary

-Poland and neighboring countries
+Tours of Poland and neighboring countries

 If you would prefer to stick to cities in the former Eastern Bloc countries, this itinerary substitutes Krakow in place of Vienna.
 Known as Poland's cultural and historic capital, Krakow offers a unique atmosphere.
 This route is popular with guests of Jewish heritage but it truly offers something for all tastes. read full itinerary